symbolibre/symbolibre/doc/qemu-raspbian-chroot.rst

 ``armhf`` libraries are also in the new system, so the root must be changed for dynamic loading to succeed.

-Before chrooting, on Debian at least the QEMU binaries should be mounted into the new system.
+Before chrooting, on some distros the QEMU binaries should be mounted into the new system.

 ::